Yaazarai/c-containers/README.md

 # c-containers
-Basic dynamic memory containers for C.
+Dynamic memory containers for C:
+- Base (generic container)
+- Vector
+- Stack

 This library exploits how the C compiler assigns memory addresses to structs in order to create generic containers.
 The compiler will always assign memory addresses for members of a struct in the same order they were initialized.
 If we take two different structs and give them the same starting variables in the same order, essentially C can't tell the difference when we cast between them.